sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 work.
 However, _happens-before consistency_ is enough to give us what we need.

-[^2]: if you pick a sequentially consistent execution where `int regV
+[^2]: If you pick a sequentially consistent execution where `int regV
     = tuple.volatileF` is before `tuple.volatileF = 1` in the
     _synchronization order_, then the pair of conflicting access (17.4.5[^jvmls]) `tuple.nonVolatileF = 5` and `int regNV =